rackerlabs/rackspace-how-to/content/cloud-orchestration/using-swift-signal-resources-to-determine-status-for-cloud-orchestration-user-data-scripts.md

 In the resources section, add a `SwiftSignal` resource.

-The URL is provided in the `handle` property, and the number of signals is provided in the `count` property.
+Provide the URL in the `handle` property and the number of signals in the `count` property.

 The following example shows how to add a `SwiftSignal` resource that waits for `600` seconds to receive one signal on the `handle`.